 The RTI domes use a mixture of software common to most RTI projects plus some custom programs to help with the workflow from the camera to the output.
+See our quick video on one workflow.

 RTI Card Importer

 This (Windows only) utility supports the copying of images from a memory card into the standard RTI file/directory hierarchy for processing using the rest of the software.
-Download (Windows)
+Download (Windows) you may need to download microsoft .net Runtime if it fails to install.
+Documentation here.

 John Cupitt has optimised the ptmfitter to use multiple cores and less memory – resulting in a good speed-up for creating PTMs.
 It can fit 76 D800 36Mpixel images in 50s.
 At the moment it is incompatible with RTIbuilder but we’re working on it Download Win64 version